eszet24/padlock-diy-nft/README.md

 # padlock-diy-nft

+My student's capstone project for computational creativty:

-Designing your virtual padlock which later might be used as do-it-yourself non-fungible token to exhibit.
+Designing a virtual padlock which later might be used as do-it-yourself non-fungible token to exhibit.